(Financial Year End 31/12/2017)

 Partners and employees who raise concerns of slavery or human trafficking in good faith may do so without fear of discrimination or reprisal.

 These provisions do not replace any legal reporting or disclosure requirements.
-Where statutory reporting requirements and procedures exist these must be complied with fully.
+Where statutory reporting requirements and procedures exist, these must be fully complied with.

 Grant Thornton’s client acceptance procedures include a detailed risk assessment of each client from an anti-money laundering, counter-terrorist financing and wider risk perspective.
 This includes a review for potential publically available indications of previous or current involvement with criminality, including modern slavery and human trafficking.

-Grant Thornton is developing appropriate anti-slavery and human trafficking provisions for inclusion into our Republic of Ireland and Northern Ireland terms of business with clients.
+Grant Thornton has included appropriate anti-slavery and human trafficking provisions into our Republic of Ireland and Northern Ireland terms of business with clients.

 Grant Thornton has procedures in place pertaining to our employment practices.